nehasuvarna/Search/README.md

-# Search
+#Search

-To find the optimized path between any two cities in a graph.
+The problem statement is to find the most optimal path between two cities considering all the hueristics.
-Implemented using four different search algorithms:
-1.Depth First Search
-2.Breadth First Search
-3.Uniform Cost Search
-4.Astar Search.
-Output displayed the path along with path costs.